Self-proclaimed avid anime fan since first watching "Detective Conan" in 2008, although probably not as avid as a true blue otaku.

 Picture yourself as a young lad in an elite school for aristocrats.
-You are living in an alternate timeline where the world is ruled by three superpowers, namely the Holy Britannian Empire, the European Union and the Chinese Federation.
-You happened to be a former prince of the Holy Britannian Empire, the largest of the three superpowers, but for reasons you could not fathom, your beloved mother died in a brutal assassination and as a result, your sister suffered severe mental and physical torment as well.
+You are living in an alternate timeline where the world is ruled by three superpowers, namely the Holy Britannian Empire, the European Union, and the Chinese Federation.
+You happened to be a former prince of the Holy Britannian Empire, the largest of the three superpowers, but for reasons you could not fathom, your beloved mother died in a brutal assassination.
+As a result, your sister suffered severe mental and physical torment as well.
 You questioned your father about it, but he seemed apathetic.
 Out of your utter annoyance, you renounced your princely status and ended up being exiled to a faraway land with your now disabled sister.
-You vow to take down your father and his empire, and one unexpected day your long-awaited chance comes, as a mysterious woman appears and grants you a mysterious power that allows you to command anyone into absolute submission...
+You vow to take down your father and his empire, and one day, your long-awaited chance comes.
+A mysterious woman appears and grants you a mysterious power that allows you to command anyone into absolute submission...

 Thus was the life of Lelouch Lamperouge, formerly Prince Lelouch vi Britannia, the main protagonist of the award-winning anime Code Geass: Lelouch of the Rebellion.